Doctorate Degree Instructors

 During her high school years, Heather studied piano at Archer Music Studio in Monett, Missouri with Mr. John Archer for 10 years.

-Miss Leverich holds a Bachelor’s Degree in Voice from Maranatha Baptist University and is currently pursuing a Master of Music Degree in Voice from Concordia University.
+Miss Leverich holds a Bachelor’s Degree in Voice from Maranatha Baptist University and a Master of Music Degree in Voice from Concordia University.
 Heather spent spent two years studying the Alexander Technique and is experienced as a performer, a Church Music Director, and a Master Class Clinician.

 In addition to teaching at Conservatory of the Ozarks, Heather has taught music appreciation and voice courses at Crowder College and Ozarks Technical College.
 In the past Heather also taught private voice and piano lessons at Beihoff Music, J. Hale Music and the River City Conservatory in Wisconsin.